Chirag-Murari/cybersecurity-bootcamp-shapeai/README.md

 By Chirag Murari

-This project is done by folowing up the instructions given in the video.
+This project is done by following up the instructions given in the video.